mmguberina/RLmaster/README.md

-to get forward and inverse losses - that needs to be handled by properly sampling from the buffer. this is easier to deal with individually then by also having to immediatelly intergrate it with the policy learning. and also it's much easier to debug. it's a boring, but necessary step 1.1. get the most vanilla autoencoder to work - the one which takes one frame, compresses and decompress it and gets loss computed on it.
+to get forward and inverse losses - that needs to be handled by properly sampling from the buffer. this is easier to deal with individually then by also having to immediatelly intergrate it with the policy learning. and also it's much easier to debug. it's a boring, but necessary step X 1.1. get the most vanilla autoencoder to work - the one which takes one frame, compresses and decompress it and gets loss computed on it.
 1.2. get the forward predicting autoencoder to work. so take in say 4 frames, compress them all into the 5th frame and calculate loss betweeen this frame prediction and the actual fifth frame that happened.